slu4coder/SST39SF010-FLASH-Programmer/README.md

 Software Version 2.1

-I've included a PCB version of the breadboard hardware and updated the software.
-Now out can write any file <= 512KB with fully automated file size and data transmission and verification.
+NEW: I've included a PCB version (schematics and Gerber files) of the breadboard hardware and upgraded the software.
+Now you can write any file size <= 512KB with fully automated data transmission and verification.
 No need to edit file sizes in the Arduino sketch any more.

 Have fun!